omre US

 Is NMN safe for long-term use?

 While NMN appears to be safe in short-term studies, more research is needed to fully understand its long-term effects.
-So far, no significant side effects have been reported in humans.

 What’s the difference between NMN and NR (Nicotinamide Riboside)?